 The Paddle Power Trainer is the perfect training and technical instructing tool for SUP paddlers and easily converts to a multi – exercise circuit gym.
 It’s portability and ease of set up, indoors or outdoors, along with it’s scientific and technically specific correct paddling movements, make it the best off water training device to add to your on water training program.

 Paddle Power Trainer

 As opposed to paddling on the water where the muscles that produce power during the stroke phase are switched off during the recovery phase of the stroke, the Paddle Power Trainer elicits both concentric and eccentric muscle contractions during the power and recovery phases respectively.
 The Paddle Power Trainer therefore has the effect of doubling energy expenditure and training stimulus of power phase musculature, including important core stabilizers, thus effectively allowing shorter training times than equivalent concentric only training devices.

 Additionally, the Paddle Power Trainer incorporates dual elastic resistance cords, producing bilateral arm training stimulus, especially to the upper arm, which is a unique/patented characteristic of the Paddle Power Trainer.

-  Contrasted with paddle ergo-meter type training devices where overall power output generated by the paddler is partly determined by stroke or paddle velocity, the Paddle Power Trainer’s resistance cords offer variable resistance, depending on anchor point distance, therefore power output is infinitely variable independent of a paddler’s stroke or paddle velocity.
+Contrasted with ergo-meter type training devices where overall power output generated by the paddler is partly determined by stroke or velocity, the Paddle Power Trainer’s resistance cords offer variable resistance, depending on anchor point distance, therefore power output is infinitely variable independent of a paddler’s stroke or velocity.

 Exercise Power Trainer